sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - The number of changesets that have been created and merged via batch changes, and how much time has been saved as a result.
 - How frequently code navigation has been used by developers to more quickly understand code.
 - How often IDE and Browser extensions are used across your organization, and how much time has been saved as a result.
-- The nubmer of navigation events and the percentage of your repositories that allow precise code navigation
+- The number of navigation events and the percentage of your repositories that allow precise code navigation

 Admins can select a specific date range and customize the assumpted to align with how the platform is used.